perusio/php-relaunch-web/README.md

            }
         } # server

- 4. Is **your** responsability to restrict this host to be accessed.
+ 4. Is **your** responsability to restrict access to this host.
 In the `nginx` directory there's a `heartbeat_allowed.conf` file that should be included at the `http` level of your nginx configuration.
-It restricts the hearbeat access to the loopback or LAN.
+It restricts the hearbeat access to the loopback or/and a (V)LAN.
+Here's an example with the loopback and a IPv4 and IPv6 VLAN:
     <pre>
     geo $heartbeat_not_allowed {
         default 1;
         127.0.0.1 0;
         ::1 0;
+        fd0c:b7ed:0666:33a3::/64 0;
         192.168.65.0/24 0;
     }
     </pre>